ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Additional flags can be defined by extensions using the [GNAP Access Token Flags Registry](#IANA-token-flags).

-In the following example, the client instance is requesting access to a complex resource described by a pair of access request object.
+In the following non-normative example, the client instance is requesting access to a complex resource described by a pair of access request object.

 ~~~ json